debuti/keso/docs/context-switch.md

  * Does some integrity checks
  * Restores the context from the stack and resumes the execution in the saved PC+1

 This is architected to allow plain functions work as exception handlers without any special treatment by the compiler.
-By saving the EXC_RETURN "flag" the core knows what to do
+By saving the EXC_RETURN "flag" the core knows what to do.

 Each exception has a priority (the lower the priority number, the higher the precedence the exception has), a number and a associated handler